razzbee/tagcomplete/README.md

 					return {q: value,lol: 23};
 				},

-				//proccess data for ajax only
+				//proccess data after the ajax has returned
-				//after ajax proccess data
+				//the data from server
 				//and return the proccessed data
 				//this method is called in the onSuccess
 				//ajax event
 				//also data returned must be in the form
-				//of {id: key ,text: 'some text'}
+				//of {id:text}
+				//where id is any unique id of the text
 				proccessData: function(data){
 					return data;
 				},